julianfbeck/DCI/README.md

 The Scalability can be improve by:
 - Splitting the array into smaller chunks and merging them (using goroutines).
   - This will reduce the time used to sort the complete array.
+  - Sample implementation can be found in the `merge_intervals_sample.go` file.
 - For large memory usage a worker pool can be used.

 ### Implementation Details: